Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

 <a href="https://github.com/Riley-livingston"> @RileyLivingston</a>

 <h2>Description</h2>
-This project consists of exploritory analysis of publicly available Airbnb data.
-This directory will guide you through the steps I took and thought process in formulating a client list for an Airbnb cleaning service in New York City.
+This project consists of exploritory analysis and a multivariate linear regression of publicly available Airbnb data.
+This directory will guide you through the steps I took and thought process in determining the relationship between dirty reviews in Airbnb listings and days booked out of 90.
+Part 1 of the Airbnb Lsiitngs Analysis for Cleaning Services project can be found here

 <br />